The University Call Center is available seven days a week to answer financial aid, bursar, and registrar questions:

 On holidays observed by NSU, Enrollment and Student Services will be closed.

-If you are not attending classes on or near the main campus in the Fort Lauderdale-Davie area, you may visit any of NSU's regional campuses.
+If you are not attending classes on or near the Fort Lauderdale/Davie Campus, you may visit any of NSU's regional campuses.

 Please read the following information carefully and thoroughly before accepting your financial aid award.
 Accepting the financial aid award offered to you signifies that you have read and agree to comply with all the terms and conditions listed below.